mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 16 May 2025

-- The average temperature today is 19.47˚C,
+- The average temperature today is 20.36˚C,
-- With highs of 20.4˚C and lows of 18.71˚C,
+- With highs of 20.95˚C and lows of 19.97˚C,
-- It may feel like 18.62˚C with few clouds
+- It may feel like 19.34˚C with clear sky
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 44%
+- The pressure is 1026hPa and humidity is 34%
 - The sun will rise at 04:13 and set at 19:56

 <!-- weather_marker ends -->